arch111arch/fire-water-and-ice-game/README.md

 The site is centered around good vs evil and has a clear Fantasy-theme running throughout.
 The main colors are the three elemental powers used represented by Yellow/Red = Fire, Blue = Water and White = Ice.
 This is mirrored in the Logo wich has each word in the correspodning color.

-The screen is covered with wither a transparent green or red at the end of each Round and at the end of the game to further give feedback to the player.
+The screen is covered with wither a transparent green or red at the end of each Round and at the end of the game to give direct visual feedback.
+The colors instantly lets the player know if he wins or looses.

+It was key that the site was fully responsive.
+To acheive this, every important area, icon and text was scaled and positioned to share a near identical look ragardless of screen-size.
+In order to be adaptive, each element has a class that can be easily altered in each @media-bracket.
+This took time, but was absolutely vital to the functionality of the gameloop.

 ![The Logo of the site](/fwi_logo_menu.PNG)